 A Single Day

 Start your visit on the historic High Street, a wide boulevard with little closes and an eclectic panorama of buildings with some striking architectural details.
 Browse the local shops and galleries – there are some excellent independent shops and community owned businesses.
 Drop into the tranquil Backlands market garden behind the Black Bull Inn to see how this area behind the High Street has been transformed.
+(If you are lucky you will see crops collected here crossing the High Street to be sold in the Community Carrot grocery store).

 Visitors should definitely stop at the Town House Museum and John Muir’s Birthplace on the High Street ,which also hold regular events and exhibitions.
 John Muir was born Dunbar in 1838 and here discovered his love of wild places which inspired him to become one of the world’s most famous conservationists, starting a global movement and the creation of the worlds’ first national park in America.

 From the High Street, visit the harbour area with its ruined castle and witness the expansive views up the Forth and across the North Sea from the Battery.
 There is always something to see around the harbours, whether it is the fishermen at work, kittiwakes nesting on the castle walls, local festivals or events at the Battery or McArthurs Store.
+There are several food outlets here in the summer so sit by the harbour and watch for seals.

 If you have extra time take a stroll from here to the East Beach or take a longer walk following the Clifftop Trail to the town’s spectacular Belhaven Beach.